AMERICAN IDIOMS (D)

 (To) drive someone crazy:

-To make someone very agitated, upset, or emotional (either in a good or bad way).
+To make someone very agitated, upset, or emotional (most often in a bad way).

 (To) drop it: